 The International Institute of Modern Letters (IIML) launched New Zealand's first PhD creative writing programme in 2008.

 The writers who have joined the programme are working on a wide range of topics, and their supervisors come from an equally wide range of academic departments.
-While primary supervisors are usually staff from the IIML, co/secondary supervisors have come from from Architecture, Art History, Gender and Women's Studies, the Graduate School of Nursing, Midwifery and Health, the English and Theatre programmes of SEFTMS, and Te Kawa a Māui / Māori Studies.
+While primary supervisors are usually staff from the IIML, co/secondary supervisors have come from Schools as diverse as Architecture, Art History, Gender and Women's Studies, the Graduate School of Nursing, Midwifery and Health, the English and Theatre programmes of SEFTMS, and Te Kawa a Māui / Māori Studies.

 Regular group meetings provide a forum for PhD students (and their supervisors) to discuss their work in progress and take turns to present aspects of it in an informal and supportive atmosphere.

 The descriptions below reflect the students' thinking at the time they contributed.
 However, we attempt to update these from time to time, to reflect the progress of each project.

 Angela Andrews is investigating the relationship between medicine and poetry.
 Having previously trained as a doctor, she graduated with an MA from the IIML in 2005.
 Her first book, Echolocation, was published by Victoria University Press in 2007.
 Her poems have appeared in Best New Zealand Poems, Sport and Landfall.

 Angela's project examines the clinical encounter—the meeting between doctor and patient—through a hybrid thesis combining the forms of poetry and essays.
 Her poems approach the clinical encounter from the perspectives of a patient, family member, medical student, and doctor.
 The essays situate the poems within the broader academic literature concerning the philosophy of the clinical encounter.